By Kevin McGeever

 110 Championship Way, Ponte Vedra Beach

-Florida is the golf capital of the world, with 1,200 courses, the PGA and LPGA headquarters, and the World Golf Hall of Fame.
+Florida is the golf capital of the world, with 1,200 courses, the PGA and LPGA headquarters.
 Jack Nicklaus, Tiger Woods, and Annika Sorenstam are among the many golf greats who live and play here.
 On the drive down Florida’s Atlantic coast ...
 Dare the golf gods at TPC Sawgrass’s No. 17 island green.
 Test the ocean breezes at Hammock Beach.
 Challenge the Bear Trap at PGA National.

 Time allowance: 1-2 days.